-Prerequisite: Passing grade in Pre-AP Algebra 2 or Precalculus or 85 or higher in Honors Pre-AP Algebra 1.
+Prerequisite: Passing grade in Pre-AP Algebra 2 or 80 or higher in Pre-AP Algebra 1.
 No prior computer science experience required.
 Students are required to take the AP exam and to pay an additional fee.

 AP Computer Science Principles introduces students to the breadth of the computer science field by covering the five Big Ideas.
 In this course, students will learn to design and evaluate solutions and apply computer science concepts to solve problems by developing algorithms and programs.
 They will incorporate and use data to discover new knowledge.
 Students will also explain how computing innovations and computing systems, including the Internet, work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.
 This course will utilize the Python 3 programming language but does not include object-oriented projects